-- Major Advisor approves "final" version of dissertation. - Student then sends "final" version to full committee for comment.
-Typically, Associate Members are given at least two weeks to review. - Date for oral defense should be about one month after the student submits the final version to their Advisory Committee - All committee members must approve the dissertation prior to the oral defense. - With committee approval, the student will upload the dissertation, along with the Dissertation Approval Page to the Graduate School for inclusion on its scheduling website.
+- Major Advisor approves 'final' version of dissertation. - Student then sends 'final' version to full committee for comment.
+Typically, Associate Members are given at least two weeks to review. - Date for oral defense should be about one month after the student submits the final version to their Advisory Committee to allow for addressing comments and requested changes before the defense. - Announce oral defense in the University Events Calendar (at: https://events.uconn.edu/) at least two weeks before the date of defense. - All committee members must approve the dissertation prior to the oral defense. - With committee approval, the student will upload the dissertation to Submittable (instructions found in the Submittable help file), along with the Defense and Final Thesis/Dissertation Approval form (this webform accounts for both the final exam and overall approval of the thesis).
+This online form will route to your major advisor and committee members for approval before notifying the Office of the Registrar's Degree Audit team that you have completed this requirement.

-Attendance A minimum of five UConn faculty members, including the Major and all Associate Advisors must be present and attest to their presence on the final General Examination form.
-If all committee members cannot attend the oral defense - please complete the Request for Changes in Plan of Study form, as soon as possible.
+Required Attendance.
+A minimum of five UConn faculty members, including the Major and all Associate Advisors, must be present and attest to their presence on the final General Examination form.
+If your committee does not have a minimum of five UConn faculty, please seek out and invite faculty members to attend your defense.
+If all committee members cannot attend the oral defense - please complete the Request for Changes in Plan of Study form, as soon as possible, and select another Associate Advisor who can attend.
+In order to avoid a late change to your advisory committee, please confirm the availability of your full committee for a general block of time in which you anticipate to hold your defense.

-Program Notification Please send to the Program Office information of a formal announcement of your oral defense so that we can invite all students and faculty.
+Program Notification.
+Please send to the Program Office information of a formal announcement of your oral defense so that we can invite all students and faculty.
 We encourage everyone to attend the oral defense to learn about our students' multi-year projects, participate in a community experience, and bid our students farewell and hearty congratulations on this milestone.

-Operational Details - Program in Applied Public Health Sciences
+Program in Applied Public Health Sciences Operational Details